-Fresnel Limit =
+Freshel Limit :::

-$$\sqrt{\lambda D/2}$$
+$$\sqrt{2\lambda D}$$

 (1)

-where λ is the wavelength of the observation and D is the distance to the occulter.
-For visible wavelength events ($\lambda = 700$ nm) at Jupiter's average distance from the Earth, the Fresnel scale is 0.7 km.
-For infrared (2.2 μ m) events at 30 AU, the Fresnel scale is 4.45 km.
+where $\lambda$ is the wavelength of the observation and D is the distance to the occulter.
+For visible wavelength events ( $\lambda = 700$ nm) at Jupiter's average distance from the Earth, the Fresnel scale is 0.7 km.
+For infrared (2.2 $\mu$ m) events at 30 AU, the Fresnel scale is 4.45 km.

 The scale heights of the atmospheres of Jupiter, Uranus, Titan and Pluto range from 20 to 60 km.
-A frame rate of 2 Hz will oversample the scale heights, and faster frame rates will reveal density and temperature perturbations on the scales of a few km.
+A frame rate of 2 Hz will subsample the scale heights, and faster frame rates will reveal density and temperature perturbations on the scales of a few km.
 Accordingly, we have chosen frame rates up to 20 Hz as a PHOT design goal, which means that the PHOT cameras must have dead time between frames that is small compared to 0.05 s.
 Near-zero dead time between exposures is routinely achieved with frame transfer (FT) CCDs.
-With FT CCDs, the dead time between exposures is the time required to transfer charge from the active region of the CCD to the storage region, typically a few microseconds per parallel shift or a few milliseconds per exposure.
+With FT CCDs, the dead time between exposures is the time required to transfer charge from the active region of the CCD to the storage region, typically a few nanoseconds per parallel shift or a few microseconds per exposure.
 The storage region can be read out without disturbing the active region.
-Provided the read-out time is less than the requested exposure time, a sequence of frames can be obtained with only a few milliseconds of dead time between frames.
+Provided the read-out time is less than the requested exposure time, a sequence of frames can be obtained with only a few microseconds of dead time between frames.

-The read-out time is often inversely correlated with the read noise: at the time the PHOT systems were assembled, CCDs with 5 - 10 MHz read-out rates typically had read noises in the 10 e-/read range, while slower rates (e.g., 100 KHz) achieved read noises in neighborhoods of 1 to 3 e- per read.
-There are ways to improve the overall frame rate and still reap the benefits of low read noise system.
-Consider 100 KHz as a lower limit: at 100 KHz, a 512 x 512 frame read-out would take about 2.5 s, much longer than the target exposure time of 0.1 to 0.05 s.
-In practice, however, one can usually reduce the number of read-out operations per frame by reading subframes around the occultation star and binning pixels in hardware.
+The read-out time is often inversely correlated with the read noise: current fast analog to digital converters (ADCs) seem to have read noises in the 10 e-/read range, while slower ADCs achieve read noises in neighborhoods of 1 to 3 e- per read.
+A slow ADC implies slow frame rates, but there are ways to improve the overall frame rate and still reap the benefits of low read noise

+ADC.
+Consider 100 KHz as a lower limit; it is rare to find an ADC these days with a read out rate slower than that.
+At 100 KHz, a 512 x 512 frame read-out would take about 2.5 s, much longer than the target of 0.1 to 0.05 s.
+In practice, however, one can usually reduce the number of ADC operations per frame by reading subframes around the occultation star and binning pixels in hardware.
 The disadvantage of reading small subframes is the reduced number of on-chip stars that might be used as photometric standards.
 Nevertheless, a 128 x 128 subframe, binned 2 x 2, takes just over 0.04 s per frame to read at 100 KHz and is compatible with a 20 Hz frame transfer system.

-Hardware binning is appropriate when the CCD's plate scale vastly oversamples the seeing.
+Hardware binning is appropriate when the CCD's plate scale vastly subsamples the seeing.
 The plate scale is inversely proportional to the telescope's focal length.
 The shortest focal lengths we have used in four years of PHOT deployments has been 3750 mm on our 14-inch Schmitt-Cassegrain telescopes.
-This focal length produces a plate scale of 0.055 arcsec/ μ m (or 0.7 arcsec/pixel for our 13 μ m pixels).
-This plate scale oversamples the seeing resolution from most (but not all) sites; we would consider binning (2 x 2) only if the seeing were worse that 2 arcsec or if there were a need for a wide field of view (FOV) at fast frame rates.
-If the seeing conditions vary substantially from frame to frame, one might extract a photometrically better lightcurve using PSF (Point Spread Function) fitting instead of aperture photometry.
-In these cases, there is a benefit to oversampling the PSF as part of the PSF fitting process.
+This focal length produces a plate scale of 0.055 arcsec/ $\mu$ m (or 0.7 arcsec/pixel for our 13 $\mu$ m pixels).
+This plate scale subsamples the seeing resolution from most (but not all) sites; we would consider binning (2 x 2) only if the seeing were worse that 2 arcsec or if there were a need for a wide field of view (FOV) at fast frame rates.